EdwardHoang16/2021-spring-cs160-team-hulk/README.md

 ## 2. Backend with in-memory database

+Before running the backend server with a database, the first thing to do is to make sure the backend itself functions correctly.

-The backend is written in `Java`, you need Java virtual machine to run it.
+The backend is written in `Java`, Java virtual machine is required to run it.

-- Make sure you have JRE installed.
-If it is not installed, then run this command:
+- If JRE is not installed, then run this command:

 `sudo apt install openjdk-17-jre`